joseMalaquias/Sistemas-Autonomos-20_21/README.md

 # Sistemas-Autonomos-20_21
-Use a terminal to run roscore
+Open 3 different terminals

+On the first terminal run:
+'''
+roscore
+'''
 Other to run rosrun map_server map_server mapName.yaml
 Then run code